 Be Authentic and Approachable

 The Internet and social media have changed marketing.
 No longer can you hide and simply send out one-way messages about your product or service.
 Today, people want to engage with the people they do business with.
 They want to know you and your values.
 They want you to listen to them and respond.
 The more you engage with your market, the more attached they become, which leads to loyalty.
 Further, they’re more likely to tell others about you.

 This means you need to respond to emails and questions asked to you through social media.
 You should reply to comments on your blog or social media, and thank others who share your information.

-While much of these six steps take time to do and to show results, they are invaluable in building a quality brand and loyal customers.
+While these steps take time to do and to show results, they are invaluable in building a quality brand and loyal customers.